tjinauyeung/v3/content/quality-over-quantity/index.md

 ### How to measure?

 The million dollar question is; how dó we measure the skill of an engineer?
 I think it starts with asking yourself the question, what are the skills we're looking for in an engineer?
-I'll spend some time thinking.
+If it is technical skill, ask yourself how to test this and use it.
+There are a number of third party services that provide the tools to test a candidate from a technical perspective.

+As for the soft skills, it's important to have a good, healthy conversation with the candidate.